milomedia/tilix/_posts/2019-03-10-event-journal-emobility-summit-malta.md

   Summit.

 ---
-Tilix Smart Energy are proud to have supported Malta’s inaugural E-Mobility Summit.
+Tilix Smart Energy is proud to have supported Malta’s inaugural E-Mobility Summit.
 Malta’s potential to act as a proving ground for ongoing innovation in mobility was a major theme of the summit.
-There was a good mix of OEMs, mobility service providers, consultants and policy makers in attendance.
+There was a good mix of OEMs, mobility service providers, consultants and policymakers in attendance.

-The opening keynotes was delivered by Malta’s Prime Minister Joseph Muscat.
+The opening keynotes were delivered by Malta’s Prime Minister Joseph Muscat.

 > Let’s  make the Maltese Islands the first European state running the majority of its cars on electricity. **Joseph Muscat**

-His inspiring call to action was elaborated further by MEP[ ](https://www.linkedin.com/in/ACoAAALlQPkBl534reZNQgswDqoX-RsvbVrdAFs/)Dr. Miriam Dalli and Dr Chris Cardona, Malta’s Minister for the Economy, Investment and Small Business.
+His inspiring call to action was elaborated further by MEP[ ](https://www.linkedin.com/in/ACoAAALlQPkBl534reZNQgswDqoX-RsvbVrdAFs/)Dr Miriam Dalli and Dr Chris Cardona, Malta’s Minister for the Economy, Investment and Small Business.

 > _Gozo is a great place to prove mobility concepts in a real world environment._ **Miriam Dalli**